 Advanced Screenwriting focuses on the creation of an original script for screen.
 This subject builds upon skills learnt in the second year Creative Writing subject Writing for Screen.
 Students will enhance, through practical workshops, their screenwriting techniques in three areas: Film, TV and New Media forms.
 Students will develop a creative project comprising a concept and script excerpts from either: a short film, a feature length film, a TV pilot, or a new media project, such as a web series or video game.
 Advanced Screenwriting draws upon a wide range of examples and contemporary applications of screenwriting, including a range of genres, along with contemporary media innovations.
 As a result students should have, on completion of the subject, an understanding of how screenwriting history, common techniques and new advances in the form relate to current practice.

-This subject engages with the theoretical, practical and technical aspects of script writing for performance.
-Through a rigorous examination of the work of key artists and writing from the 1960s onwards, students will devise concepts for radical performance and enhance their scriptwriting practice.
-Student will produce a critical essay and two scripts for performance: a solo piece or monologue; and a script for a collective; as well as workshopping their ideas in class.
+This subject engages with the theoretical, practical and technical aspects of creative writing for videogames and live performance.
+Through a rigorous examination of the work of key artists and writing from the 1980s onwards, students will devise concepts for games, performance and enhance their scriptwriting practice.
+Student will produce a critical essay and two scripts: a solo piece or character monologue; and a script for a game or live performance; as well as workshopping their ideas in class.

 - Poetry and Poetics12.5

 Students in this subject will inquire into a wide range of traditional and contemporary stylistic practices in poetry and poetics.
 Students will analyse and present discussions on a variety of poetic texts and recent works on poetics, before applying central poetic styles in their own writing.
 The subject will also involve intensive workshopping of students' own poetry with a focus on extending poetic technique and developing and articulating a personal poetic.